 While there are many books on church-planting available, Churches that Multiply is great for a group study.
 Although I have not used it with a study group or to develop a vision for planting, I believe it would make a good resource to do so.

-* I have no connection to this book, material or otherwise.
-It was recommended to me along with a few other books by a NAMB Send City Church-Planting Coordinator.
+* This book was recommended to me along with a few other books by a NAMB Send City Church-Planting Coordinator, and for that, I'm thankful.